Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

     ![Snowflake Part 2 - 11](assets/vhol_fivetran/image80.png)

 11. Let’s pretend that the data we loaded and transformed with Fivetran is our production data.
 We only want it to be changed by our Fivetran process.
 Since our analysts will want to experiment with and change the data,  we’ll **CLONE** the entire PC_FIVETRAN_DB database so they can have their own sandbox.
 This is a logical copy; it will consume no additional space unless the data in the clone starts to change.
 This is a fantastic tool for creating as many sandboxes as you need.
 It also works well for making time-specific snapshots.

-    Positive
-    : Cloning reduces time to value  - full production clones are fast and support more accurate analytical results because they are rich and complete data sets.
+    : _Cloning reduces time to value  - full production clones are fast and support more accurate analytical results because they are rich and complete data sets._

 12. Run the **Create Database** SQL and the **Use Schema** commands in section **B** to make a clone, then refresh the database browser with the (small) ![Refresh](assets/vhol_fivetran/image130.png)   button:
 ![Snowflake Part 2 - 12](assets/vhol_fivetran/image103.png)

     Now your analysts have GOOGLE_ADS_DEV - a complete clone of PC_FIVETRAN_DB.

 13. Next we need to create a warehouse (compute) for the analysts.
 For this workshop we’ll create an Extra Small - the smallest unit of Snowflake compute - with an auto suspend time of 2 minutes and auto resume enabled.
 Auto resume means it will start up when a request is made.
-Run the SQL in section C to create the warehouse.
+Run the SQL in section **C** to create the warehouse.
 Notice that this warehouse is now in your worksheet context.
  ![Snowflake Part 2 - 13](assets/vhol_fivetran/image97.png)

-    Positive
-    : Snowflake compute is unique.
-It’s (1) easy to define and manage; (2) fast to activate and suspend; (3) self-suspending; (4) self-healing; (5) isolated from the storage layer; (6) isolated  from other compute; (7) quick to scale up/down and out/in; (8) non-disruptive when any of this is happening.
+    : _Snowflake compute is unique.
+It’s (1) easy to define and manage; (2) fast to activate and suspend; (3) self-suspending; (4) self-healing; (5) isolated from the storage layer; (6) isolated  from other compute; (7) quick to scale up/down and out/in; (8) non-disruptive when any of this is happening._

 14. For our last act as DBA we’ll create a **resource monitor** to track warehouse consumption.
 Resource monitors are convenient tools for setting time-based consumption thresholds on compute at the warehouse or account level.
 You can set alerts for various thresholds and even prevent a warehouse from running once it reaches a credit value that you set.
 ![Snowflake Part 2 - 14](assets/vhol_fivetran/image4.png)

-    Run the two SQL statements in section D to create a resource monitor that has a daily 20 credit limit, sends an alert at 5%, 10%, 50%, and 99% thresholds, and suspends the warehouse at 100% (20 credits).
+    Run the two SQL statements in section **D** to create a resource monitor that has a daily 20 credit limit, sends an alert at 5%, 10%, 50%, and 99% thresholds, and suspends the warehouse at 100% (20 credits).
 The second statement associates the resource monitor to the warehouse.

 15. Now we’ll switch to ‘Analyst mode’.
 In real life this would be a different person with a different userid and a different Role.
-An analyst might write a query like the one in section E of the script to answer the question “What was the best performing cranberry sauce campaign?”
+An analyst might write a query like the one in section **E** of the script to answer the question “What was the best performing cranberry sauce campaign?”
 Go ahead and run it.
 We’re working with tiny data sets in the lab but in reality we might run over millions or billions of rows.
 ![Snowflake Part 2 - 15](assets/vhol_fivetran/image112.png)

 16. These are interesting results, but you have a hypothesis:  clicks increase with snowy weather.
 Let’s go to the Snowflake Data Marketplace and find what we need.
 The Data Marketplace lives in the new UI called Snowsight (currently in Preview mode but feel free to test drive after the lab).
 Click on Preview App at the top of the UI.
 ![Snowflake Part 2 - 16](assets/vhol_fivetran/image11.png)

-17. Click ‘Sign in to continue’.
+17. Click "Sign in to continue".
 You will need to use the same user and pw that you used to login to your Snowflake account the first time.
 ![Snowflake Part 2 - 17](assets/vhol_fivetran/image17.png)

 18. You’re now in the new UI - Snowsight.
 It’s pretty cool - with charting and dashboards and context-sensitivity - but today we’re just focused on getting to the Data Marketplace.
 Click on Data…